 Additionally, Halifax in Nova Scotia offers a Canadian shipping port to Benin.
 Vehicles being shipped to Africa are handled through either container shipping or roll-on roll-off, so you will need to determine the costs of these two options and then choose one that works best for your vehicle.

-The only arrival port for Benin and importing cars is Cotonou.
+You don’t need to search good port, because the only arrival port for Benin and importing cars is Cotonou.
 This is for shipping cars via containers and sea vessels.
 There are customs on various borders, but this is not the best method of moving vehicles to the country from the United States.

 Cars that are shipped to Benin are handled through the Cotonou Import Expert Service, and must be cleared through customs.